-LOAD DISPLAY FIRMWARE BOX firmware.
-A separa update the display plugged into the fr vare is independent of the HeatNet control's ate Display firmware file is required in order to .
-This needs to be placed on the USB drive and ont panel of the boiler. de any upgraded manuals, drawing, and revision Begin by selecting screen instructions the file from the USB disk and following the on - s.
+LOAD DISPLAY FIRMWARE BOX The Display firmware is independent of the HeatNet control's firmware.
+A separate Display firmware file is required in order to update the display.
+This needs to be placed on the USB drive and plugged into the front panel of the boiler.
+This file will include any upgraded manuals, drawing, and revision sheets.
+Begin by selecting the file from the USB disk and following the on-screen instructions.